 ‘31 Planes of Existence’ diagram poster

-An interesting small-budget graphics commission for a piece with two basic functions somewhat in tension with each other: on one hand, conveying the matrix of relationships in a sizable field of mixed text — it’s a sort of chart first, in other words, with a lot of information — and, on the other, presenting itself as an organized whole and offering the eye a path into that text-information array, displayed as a poster at an intended print size of 48 x 24 in.
+A thought-provoking limited-budget graphics commission for a piece with two essential functions somewhat in tension: on one hand, conveying the matrix of relationships in a sizable field of mixed text — it’s a chart first, in other words, with a lot of information — and, on the other, presenting itself as an organized whole and offering the eye a path into that text-information array, displayed as a poster at an intended print size of 48 x 24 in.

-The finished design will be a free download for users of the non-profit WisdomMe educational site.
+The finished design is a free download for users of the non-profit WisdomMe educational site.

 The greater part of the text material to be presented is the 31-term series that is the backbone of the chart, together with explanatory notes attached to the terms.
 But with a thorough read, what emerges as the heart of the diagram isn’t in the series of 31 labels, despite its dominant position; rather, it’s in the two terse lists of kinds of behavior, ‘wholesome’ and ‘unwholesome,’ and their relationship to the human being’s unique standing at the fifth position in the series.
 I took it that hierarchy in the spatial arrangement should follow in some way from this reading.

 A little background research leads to the idea that the titular ‘planes’ can be imagined as concentric spheres.
 Circles allude to that imagery and become, in this two-dimensional poster, a simple-shape basis for pulling the whole design together.
 They also do something to suggest cosmological or metaphysical abstraction at a glance.

 This sketch and concept were approved by the client.
 Next: working out underlying regulation of space, giving the type a boost, and incorporating color.

 In hopes of sharpening structural clarity, I went to an ancient device, the root-2 proportion, 1 : √2 — the relation between the side of a square and the square’s diagonal.